carbonatefan/OPTiMAL/README.md

 and will return:

 1) A new spreadsheet containing the GDGT data from the sample dataset, the nearest neighbour distances to the modern calibration dataset, predicted SST, and 1 standard deviation on the SST prediction (error is Gaussian).
-2) A plot of the predicted error (1 standard deviation vs. the nearest neighbour distances for the sample dataset.
+2) A plot of the predicted error (1 standard deviation) vs. the nearest neighbour distances for the demo dataset.
 3) A plot of the predicted temperature with error bars (1 standard deviation) vs. sample number.
 Samples failing the nearest neighbour screening (>0.5) are plotted in grey; samples passing the screening test are coloured according to their nearest neighbour distance.

 To predict temperatures from a new dataset, format your dataset of GDGT fractional abundance data using the sample dataset as a guide and save it in the same directory.
 Then open OPTiMAL.m, change the spreadsheet name loaded in line XXX, set your desired output file names in lines xxx, and run the script.